-With the festive season just around the corner, here is a complete guide on how to create the best Chinese and Vietnamese Edible Gifts for your loved ones.
-I’ve got you covered with everything from quick and easy desserts to hamper sets your friends and family will ACTUALLY use to frozen delicacies they’ll be truly impressed with!
+With the festive season just around the corner, here’s a complete guide on how to create the best Chinese and Vietnamese Edible Gifts for your loved ones.
+We’ve got you covered from quick and easy desserts to hamper sets your friends and family will ACTUALLY use.
+We even show you how to impress them with delicious ready-made delicacies!

 Table of contents